Table of Contents

 Before submitting, make sure to read all legal information on membership agreement.

 The approval process is quite fast, so more likely you won’t need to wait too long.

 ThemeSnap is another popular platform for selling various digital products.
 A pleasant thing, they offer attractive payment rates (55% on each sale) with an ability to reach up to 75% payout level over time (PayPal support).
 Around ten thousand customers are now buying products at ThemeSnap.
 They also don’t require your theme to be exclusive in order to be sold on this marketplace.

 Selling your WordPress theme on ThemeSnap, you are provided with some extra goodies: you can set monthly subscriptions for customers, offer various discounts, co-work with other developers and designers.
 Moreover, guys from Themesnap promise “instant submission” to make you wait for the submission approval for not more than a day.

 Make sure to check the author’s guideline before submitting your theme.

 Estimated monthly visits (September, 2018): 61K

 Gridgum is a small but developing marketplace with more than four thousand members.
-If you decide to sell your themes here, you’ll be offered a fixed commission of 60% for exclusive themes and 40% for non exclusive themes.
-They also offer a great policy of multiplying your revenue through offering additional Installation service to customers.
-One more good point about this marketplace is that they put lots of efforts in themes promotion, so good fortune can also come your way without additional costs.
+If you decide to sell your themes here, you’ll be offered a fixed commission of 60% for exclusive themes and 40% for non-exclusive themes.
+They also offer a great policy of multiplying your revenue through offering additional Installation services to customers.
+One more good point about this marketplace is that they put lots of effort into themes promotion, so good fortune can also come your way without additional costs.